transatlantic-comppsych/data-reliability-stability/README.md

 4. perform an assumption test with a fourth column (assumption_test)
 5. implement a bootstap test to test assumptions (bootstrap_assumption_test)

+Refer to the [documentation](https://github.com/nimh-mbdu/data-reliability-stability/wiki) for more examples and narrative guides.

 ## Citations

 Heise, D. R. (1969).
 Separating reliability and stability in test-retest correlation.
 American Sociological Review, 34(1), 93–101. https://doi.org/10.2307/2092790